 What is Wi-Fi 6E?

-Wireless signals are transmitted in specific spectrum ranges without a license, as permitted by law.
-The last three generations of wireless technology have used two signal bands.
-The first, the 2.4 GHz band, is full of interference from many devices, such as baby monitors, microwave ovens....
-The 5 GHz band has also already become congested with legacy Wi-Fi devices and networks.
 Wi-Fi 6E eliminates the multi-protocol complexities of the past by limiting access to only Wi-Fi 6 and newer protocols in the 6 GHz band.
 Wi-Fi 6 provides a scheduled and deterministic MAC and supports network segmentation, exceptional QoE and optimized latency of less than 2 ms in one direction.
-The combination of Wi-Fi 6 protocol with Wi-Fi 6E spectrum will allow Wi-Fi 6 capabilities to increase in a new environment.What are the main benefits of Wi-Fi 6E?
+The combination of the Wi-Fi 6 protocol with Wi-Fi 6E spectrum will enable Wi-Fi 6 capabilities to increase in a new environment.

-- Increased capacity: the additional spectrum of Wi-Fi 6E offers more non-overlapping channels.
+- Increased capacity: The additional spectrum of Wi-Fi 6E offers more non-overlapping channels.
 It can support a dense IT and Internet of Things (IoT) environment without performance degradation.

 - Less interference: one of the biggest advantages is that by using the 6 GHz band, Wi-Fi 6E devices will not share spectrum with Wi-Fi 4 (802.11n) or Wi-Fi 5 (802.11ac) devices.